oscarsaleta/PBala/README.md

 Existing codes:

+* **PBala.c**
     - 10: error with command line arguments passed to the program
     - 11: error when counting number of lines of nodefile
     - 12: error when trying to open nodefile
     - 13: error when trying to read nodefile
     - 14: error when getting the current working directory
     - 15: error when asking pvmd for my TID (task identifier)
     - 16: error when asking pvmd for the task parent
     - 17: error when counting number of lines of datafile
     - 18: error when creating output file
     - 19: error when spawning pvm tasks
     - 20: error when reading first column of datafile (must be task id)
     - 21: error when creating out_dir/node_info.txt (maybe out_dir does not exist?)
+    - 22: invalid task number
+    - 23: error when writing to a file (PARI/GP or Sage aux script)
+    - 24: error when sanitizing Maple script for single CPU execution
+* **PBala_task.c**
+    - 10: error when forking process
+    - 11: task killed by system